 She was previously Associate Artist at the Bush Theatre, Associate Artist at Wilton’s Music Hall, Resident Assistant Director at the Young Vic, and led the education programme at Graeae.
 She was also director of Access to Acting, a national programme of work for disabled and non-disabled young people led by RADA.

-Rachel is happy to; be a creative sounding board, discuss creative access, participation work, funding applications
+Rachel is happy to be a creative sounding board, and discuss creative access, participation work, and funding applications.

 Support Camden People’s Theatre

 Our mission is to support young and emerging artists making inventive new theatre – particularly about issues that matter to people right now.
 During this time, any donation – large or small – has a huge impact, helping to secure the future of CPT; the building, staff and many artists we work with.